BSC-ES/providentia/README.md

 git clone https://github.com/BSC-ES/providentia.git
 ```

-# Run
+# Getting Started

-For running Providentia, please follow the instruction in [Read the docs](https://providentia.readthedocs.io/en/latest/).
+For getting started using Providentia, please follow the guide on [Read the docs](https://providentia.readthedocs.io/en/latest/).

+# Bugs / New Features

+If you encounter a bug or would like to request a new feature in Providentia, you an open a new issue here: https://github.com/BSC-ES/providentia/issues

+For bugs please use the Bug report template to aid the developers in recreating the issue.